diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 allowing developers to patch their respective applications.
 Additionally, a systematic investigation of the root causes of class pollution, as per @rq-causes-consequences[], will help developers avoid dangerous constructs.

-Finally, this thesis also aims to perform a quantitative and qualitative comparison between class pollution in Python and prototype pollution in JavaScript, going over how prevalent they are and what conditions are necessary for them to be exploitable in practice.

 == Ethics & Sustainability